 You might also like:

 Enjoying this post?
 You can subscribe to Melanie’s Fab Finds to have posts delivered straight to your inbox once including recipes, reviews, competitions etc. before anyone else.
 Don’t worry I won’t spam you.

 Watch our product reviews on YouTube:

-Disclaimer: I was invited to the Sofitel Hotel St James to try an Afternoon Tea and give an honest opinion.
-I thought the desserts really did stand out here, they were really exceptional.
+Disclaimer: I was invited to the Sofitel Hotel St James to sample an Afternoon Tea and give an honest opinion.
+The desserts really did stand out, they were exceptional.